simplyhexagonal/short-unique-id/README.md

 In order to publish the latest changes you must build the distribution files:

 ```
-npm run build
+yarn build
+yarn dist:update
 ```

-This will update the `short-unique-id.js` file under `./lib`, which will then be minified as the `short-unique-id.min.js` file under the `./dist` directory.
+This will generate the `short-unique-id.min.js` file under the `./dist` directory.